HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

     ![Profile Page - Example Profile](./img/profile-page.png)

-    See the UI when editing your Personal Information below.
+    For example, see the UI when editing your Personal Information below.

     ![Profile Page - Edit Profile](./img/profile-page-edit-profile.png)